coletriebold/Final-Project/README.md

 Include what types of inputs/outputs/data it will use, and a block diagram showing how all those pieces are connected.

+Input: buttons+LCD or touchscreen interface to input what beverage or beverage mixture is desired.
+Output: Different nozzles pouring different types of liquids into the cup to create the perfect beverage.

 ## Challenges

 A brief discussion of what you anticipate will be the hardest and most time-consuming parts.